Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 FAQ

-Is it cheaper to be an autónomo or to set up an SL?
+Which is cheaper - being an autónomo or forming an SL?

-Being an autónomo is much cheaper upfront (free to ~300 €) and in ongoing costs (SS contributions + accountant).
-Since the Ley Crea y Crece (2022), the legal minimum share capital for an SL is just 1 €, though most are set up with 3,000 € to avoid legal restrictions.
-Setting up an SL costs roughly 500-600 € in fees plus the initial capital, and annual maintenance (accounting, annual filings, Impuesto sobre Sociedades) adds 1,000-2,000 € more than an autónomo.
+Being an autónomo is cheaper to start (free registration or up to 300 €) and cheaper to maintain (SS cuota + gestoría).
+Since the Ley Crea y Crece (2022), the legal minimum share capital for an SL is just 1 €, although most are formed with 3,000 € to avoid legal restrictions.
+Setting up an SL costs around 500-600 € in formalities plus that initial capital, and annual maintenance (bookkeeping, annual accounts, Impuesto sobre Sociedades) runs 1,000 to 2,000 € more per year than operating as an autónomo.

-At what income level should I switch to an SL?
+At what income level does forming an SL make sense?

-Yes.
-An autónomo is personally liable with all their assets.
-An SL limits liability to the contributed share capital (legal minimum 1 €, though most are set up with 3,000 €), though directors can be held liable in cases of gross negligence.
+Yes, an autónomo has unlimited liability: they are personally liable with all their assets.
+An SL limits liability to the share capital contributed (legal minimum 1 €, although normally formed with 3,000 €), although directors can be held personally liable in cases of serious negligence.

 Can I be an autónomo and have an SL at the same time?

 Yes.
-If you are the administrator and majority shareholder of an SL, you must register with RETA as an autónomo societario.
-Many professionals keep their personal autónomo activity alongside an SL.
+If you are the administrator and majority shareholder of an SL, you will be required to contribute as an autónomo societario in the RETA.
+Many professionals maintain activity as a sole-trader autónomo while also being shareholders or directors of an SL.

-What taxes does an autónomo pay versus an SL?
+What taxes does an autónomo pay compared to an SL?